use-ink/ink-docs/docs/basics/upgradeability.md

 ### Storage Compatibility

-It is developer's responsibility to ensure that the new contract's storage is compatible with the old version.
+It is the developer's responsibility to ensure that the new contract's storage is compatible with the storage of the contract that is replaced.

 :::danger Beware